- About the Murray

 Swan Hill Today

 Today, Swan Hill is a thriving, modern city.
-Swan Hill and its irrigated hinterland are home to 16,000 people.
+Swan Hill and its irrigated hinterland.
 An economic catchment stretching along the Murray Valley into the Mallee in Victoria and the Western Riverina in New South Wales, is also serviced by the city.
 Though still focused on primary production and supplying the needs of people and businesses in the area, Swan Hill has broadened its activities in commerce, manufacturing and tourism.
 The city today combines the relaxed lifestyle and community spirit of traditional rural life, with the facilities and conveniences of a much larger urban centre.

 Explore Swan HillExpand Map